angelfish dominance

 Will Angelfish Kill Each Other?

-It is possible for your angelfish to fight to the death.
+Sometimes, angelfish to fight to the death.
 They have been known to kill and eat smaller fish.
 It doesn’t matter if they’re tankmates or other angelfish.

-• A mated pair gangs up on one fish
+- A mated pair gangs up on one fish.

-• A smaller fish challenges a larger fish and is unable to retreat
+- A smaller fish challenges a larger fish and is unable to retreat.

-• The fish is cornered and unable to disengage
+- The fish is cornered and unable to disengage.

-• Has cornered one fish
+- Has cornered one fish.

-Then it’s wise to intervene.
+If this applies, it’s sensible to intervene.

 Can You Stop Angelfish Fighting?

 You cannot train the fighting instinct out of an angelfish.
-Likewise, there are no real deterrents you can set in place.
+Likewise, there are no deterrents you can set in place.
 However, there are ways to stop the fights from continuing:

-• Separate the fish into different tanks
+- Separate the fish into different tanks.

-• Temporarily place a barrier between the fish, such as a netting
+- Temporarily place a barrier between the fish, such as a netting.

 As you can see, these methods won’t make your fish live in harmony.
 Instead, they remove the access that fish have to each other.
-While changing tank conditions and lowering stress is helpful, it’s not always effective.
-If you find two or more angelfish constantly starting fights, separation may be your only choice.

 How To Calm Down Angelfish?